Sitemap

 Undergraduate course, National Autonomous University of Mexico, Faculty of Sciences, 2020

-I taught several Linear Algebra courses, the first one -which started on January 27th, 2020- being initially in person and the rest being fully online, up until the end of 2021.
+I taught several Linear Algebra courses, the first one–which started on January 27th, 2020–being initially on-site and the rest being fully online, up until the end of 2021.
 The course notes and exams (in Spanish) are available in this repository.
-In addition to my teaching activities, I also lead a team of undergraduate students with whom I created educational Linear Algebra videos for the student-lead animation project Animathica, working as creative director, writer, animator, narrator and editor.
-All of our video scripts (in Spanish) and animation code may be found in this repository.
+Additionally, I also led a team of undergraduate students with whom I created educational Linear Algebra videos as part of the student animation project Animathica, working as creative director, writer, animator, narrator, composer and editor.
+All of our video scripts (in Spanish) and animation code can be found in this repository.

 Undergraduate course, National Autonomous University of Mexico, Faculty of Sciences, 2022

-I taught a Computational Algorithms course (online) during the Spring semester of 2022, and will be doing so again in 2023.
-Course materials such as the syllabus, interactive notebooks, and project assignments are available (in Spanish) in this repository, whereas lecture recordings may be found here.
+I taught Computational Algorithms courses (online) during the Spring semesters of 2022 and 2023, mainly using the Julia programming language.
+Course materials such as the syllabus, interactive notebooks, and project assignments are available (in Spanish) at this repository, whereas lecture recordings may be found here.

 Undergraduate course, National Autonomous University of Mexico, Faculty of Sciences, 2023

-I taught an on-site course on Group Theory.
-Course notes (in Spanish) will be made publicly available via this link once they are ready.
+I taught a course on Group Theory.
+Course notes (in Spanish) will be made publicly available via this link once they are ready for widespread sharing.